Poona Community Enhancement & Infrastructure Planning

 Our Town - Our Say

-In 2016, with Poona shaping as an idyillic beachside location and a more popular place to reside, our community came together to shape a 10 year town plan.
+Faced with a range of issues affecting the community, in 2016, our community came together to shape a 10 year town plan.
 Being a '10 Year Plan' - the community considered what Poona should look like in the 2030s.
 Below are some comparative images aimed to prompt thinking of how Poona shapes up against neighbouring communities.
 The top images are existing photos of Poona and second demostrating alternative appearances, more of the norm in other communities.

-The formulated Town Plan was formally adopted by Fraser Coast Regional Council in 2020 and as we approach 2025 it's timely for the community to review what has been done; what hasen't been done, and why.
-The Poona community will again be invited to make contributions/comments etc ahead of likely open workshops.
+The Town Plan was formally adopted by Fraser Coast Regional Council in 2020 and now into 2025 it's timely for the community to review what has been done; what hasn't been done, and why.
+Akin to the process undertaken in 2016 the Poona community will again be invited to make contributions/comments etc ahead of open workshops to discuss and set a forward plan.

 Poona foreshore Poona trails Poona mangroves Poona foreshore Poona boating Poona channel Poona trailer parking Poona foreshore